Nucleon xCFX (XCFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nucleon xCFX Historical Price

-According to the latest data gathered on Nucleon xCFX live price page, the current price of Nucleon xCFX is 0.101297USD.
-The circulating supply of Nucleon xCFX(XCFX) is 15.64M XCFX , giving it a market capitalization of $1.58M.
+According to the latest data gathered on Nucleon xCFX live price page, the current price of Nucleon xCFX is 0.095668USD.
+The circulating supply of Nucleon xCFX(XCFX) is 15.64M XCFX , giving it a market capitalization of $1.50M.

 The Nucleon xCFX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XCFX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.